 Operational Architecture

-BitResurrector operates as a high-precision extraction environment.
-The system orchestrates three specialized execution profiles to maximize entropy coverage and ensure 100% verification accuracy against the secp256k1 field.
+bitResurrector operates as a high-precision extraction environment.
+The system orchestrates three specialized execution profiles to maximize entropy coverage and ensure 100% verification accuracy within the secp256k1 field.

 Sniper